cham252/cham252/README.md

 # Hello, I'm Christopher Ham
 <a href="https://linkedin.com/in/christopherham252"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Certified cybersecurity analyst (CompTIA Security+) with 26 years of investigative law enforcement experience, specializing in security operations, incident response, and digital forensics.
-Hands-on expertise with SIEM tools, vulnerability management, threat hunting, and NIST-aligned incident response frameworks.
-Proven success in enhancing security posture, reducing incidents, and building proactive cyber defense capabilities.
+I’m a certified cybersecurity analyst (CompTIA Security+) with 26 years of experience in investigative law enforcement, now pursuing a second career in cybersecurity.
+I specialize in security operations, digital forensics, threat hunting, and incident response, with hands-on experience using SIEM tools, vulnerability management platforms, and NIST-aligned response frameworks.
+My mission is to apply my investigative expertise and technical training to defend organizations against evolving cyber threats and contribute meaningfully to a Security Operations Center (SOC) team.

 ## Objective

-My objective is to leverage my hands-on experience with SIEM tools, threat detection, and incident response to contribute effectively in a Security Operations Center (SOC) as a Tier 1 Analyst.
-I am passionate about continuous learning and driven to protect digital environments through proactive threat hunting and cyber defense.
+With a lifelong passion for technology and a recently completed career in law enforcement, I am now fully transitioning into the cybersecurity field to continue serving and protecting—this time in the digital space.
+My goal is to leverage both my investigative background and technical skills to secure a position in a Security Operations Center (SOC) as a Tier 1 Analyst.
+I’m driven by a desire to help others, protect critical systems, and make a meaningful impact in the ever-evolving world of cyber defense.

 ## Skills